btholt/project-fox-game-site/lessons/hello-world.md

 Let's start by getting our first "Hello World" for the project up and running.

+You'll also need some images and a bit of CSS for me (I didn't want to dwell too much time on CSS so I wrote a bit of it for you.)
+You can get that [here][repo].
+This repo has the various steps in the project.
+You'll want to start with the aptly-named [start-here][start-here] directory which has a `src` directory in it with the files you'll need.

+It's as simple as running `git clone https://github.com/btholt/project-files-for-fox-game.git`.

+You'll notice there are many folders in here.
+These are the various steps you'll hit along the way.
+I'll be sure to let you know when we've arrived at the next milestone so if you need help you glance at the next milestone.

-Make a new directory for your project, run `npm init` in that folder.
+Make a new directory for your project and copy in that `src` folder from `start-here` (or just work in the start-here directory, that works too), run `npm init` in that folder.
 Feel free to answer those questions however you want (or run `npm init -y` to skip them.)
 This will start a new project with a `package.json` for you.
 This will allow you to `npm install` new packages and it'll save those to package.json so you can keep track of your dependencies.

 ## Git